How to tackle big challenges associated with Cloud migration

 It’s an old cliché that rings true – every journey starts with a single step.
 A move to the Cloud may start with the deployment of a single application; perhaps Microsoft Exchange, Skype for Business or Teams.
 This can be extended out to one line of business, to a key department or an entire site.
-Another cliché is “fail to plan and plan to fail”, but this also applies to Cloud adoption.
 Planning is key to not only understanding what a business needs, but also to setting out clear success criteria.
-Benefits can be realised quicker, take-up will be smoother, and employees will be happier.
+As a result, benefits can be realised quicker, take-up will be smoother, and employees will be happier.

 With businesses needing to balance costs against risk and timelines against stakeholder pressure, a step-by-step approach has been proven time and again as the only approach to Cloud adoption.
-Hybrid solutions – where part of an application or some elements of infrastructure remain on-premise – are still very common and are fast becoming the norm.
 We mustn’t lose sight of the fact that the entire business will be effected when it embarks on Cloud migration; the digital transformation that this migration requires touches the way everyone will work and access information, as well as affecting the financial model, IT operations, data security and much more.

 Here are the biggest questions that need to be answered when planning for migration to the Cloud:

-A: Cloud adoption may require a fundamental change in business practices, especially if moving towards a Managed Service.
-The business may need to be rearchitected to take advantage of the Cloud and this will include new business processes to enable integration and adoption.
-Not all applications and workloads are suitable for moving to the Cloud, so define your goals and avoid or minimise cost overruns, late delivery and security issues.
+Cloud adoption may require a fundamental change in business practices, especially if moving towards a Managed Service.
+The business may need to be rearchitected to take advantage of the Cloud, and this will include new business processes to enable integration and adoption.
+Not all applications and workloads are suitable for moving to the Cloud, so define your goals to avoid or minimise cost overruns, late delivery and security issues.

 - Where your data is located and whether it will be segregated from other organisations’ data.